Rajah & Tann: Awards and recognition

 The Financial Times (FT) Asia Pacific Innovative Lawyers Awards 2018, held in Hong Kong, placed Rajah & Tann as one of the "Most Innovative Law Firms" in Asia-Pacific, and gave FT's "Standout" award to the firm for "Innovation in New Business and Service Delivery Models".
 Rajah & Tann has previously been the recipient of the "2016 FT Most Innovative Law Firm in ASEAN" award.

 At the Asian Legal Business (ALB) South East Asia Law Awards in May 2018, Rajah & Tann was recognized as the "Law Firm of the Year" for the following sectors: labour and employment, maritime law, restructuring and insolvency law.
 In 2017, it was named "Corporate Citizenship Law Firm of the Year" by ALB.

 The firm has additionally been ranked Band 1 by Chambers Asia Pacific 2018 for its practices in capital markets (securitisation and derivatives), employment, projects and energy, employment, restructuring/insolvency, shipping, and Technology, Media & Telecommunications (TMT).
 Furthermore, the firm was ranked in the top tier of the Legal 500 Asia Pacific 2018 edition for antitrust and competition, construction, dispute resolution, financial services regulatory, labour and employment, private wealth, projects and energy, restructuring and insolvency, shipping and TMT.

-Rajah & Tann was also named "Singapore's National Law Firm of the Year" by the Chambers Asia-Pacific Awards 2017.
-It is the only firm to have won this accolade thrice since the inception of the award in 2012.
+In 2017, Rajah & Tann received the 'Singapore National Law Firm of the Year' award from Chambers Asia-Pacific, marking its third win since 2012.
 The firm was named "Domestic Arbitration Firm of the Year" and recognized as the best in labour and employment at the Asia Law Pacific Dispute Resolution Awards 2017.
 The Asia Tax Awards 2017 extended recognition to Rajah & Tann as the "Singapore Tax Disputes & Litigation Firm of the Year".

 In 2016, at the Asialaw Asia-Pacific Dispute Resolution Awards, the firm was named "Best Domestic Arbitration Firm of the Year", and at the International Legal Alliance Summit (ILAS) in 2015, Rajah & Tann was named "Best Asian Law Firm".

 Charitable activities

 The Rajah & Tann Foundation was set up in early 2011 to give a portion of the firm's annual earnings to social causes.
+It is currently helmed by Rebecca Chew.
 The firm committed to an annual contribution of at least SGD 200,000.
 The foundation supports pilot projects focused on development of underprivileged children, providing necessary care and aid to the elderly, and offering assistance to disadvantaged groups and individuals.
+It is the first charity foundation to be set up by a law firm in Singapore.

 Rajah & Tann is a participant of FLIP, a two-year pilot initiative launched by the Singapore Academy of Law in 2017.
 It aims to promote the adoption of technology by law firms and brings together lawyers, technology firms, investors, regulators and academics.

+Rajah & Tann's charitable arm has received numerous accolades and awards, including being conferred the Champion of Good 2024 award by the National Volunteer & Philanthropy Centre.